ohmae/preference-activity-compat/README.md

 ### 6. Change tag to `SwitchPreferenceCompat` instead of `SwtichPreference` in xml of `PreferenceScreen`, if you need.

-(This is a constraint of PreferenceFragmentCompat rather than this library)
+(This is a description of PreferenceFragmentCompat, not this library)

 ```xml
 <PreferenceScreen xmlns:android="http://schemas.android.com/apk/res/android">